This article explains how to Remote Deploy an Account/ Profile for use on another Host.

 Automatic Item Restoration

-If you're using :Recover, and you have existing protected content, the first time you login to the new Host computer, SSProtect will recognize your managed content does not exist and subsequently prompt you to Restore from within the 1st-Time Use Startup Wizard:
+If you're using :Recover, and you have existing protected content, the first time you login to the new Host computer, SSProtect will recognize that your managed content does not exist and subsequently prompt you to Restore from within the 1st-Time Use Startup Wizard:

 Dynamic Default Folder Redirection and Deployment